Feature-aware manifold meshing and remeshing of point clouds and polyhedral surfaces with guaranteed smallest edge length: Implementation

 \section{Implementation}

-In this section, we will discuss an algorithmic implementation of the methodology presented above.
-This contains the introduction of data structures for efficient access as well as a discussion of the algorithm's complexity.
-As stated in the beginning of Section~\ref{sec:Methodology}, we assume to be given a point cloud~$\mathcal{P}$, its normal field~$\mathcal{N}$, user-chosen parameters $d$ and $s$ as well as algorithmic parameters $\partial_{\max}$ and $w$ (for the latter, see Section~\ref{sec:WindowSize}).
-If~$\mathcal{P}$ does not come with a normal field, the user has to estimate one, e.g., via~\cite{mitra2003estimating}.
+In this section, we will discuss implementation aspects of the algorithm presented above.
+In particular, this contains the introduction of data structures for efficient access.
+As stated in Section~\ref{sec:Methodology}, we assume to be given a point cloud~$\mathcal{P}$, its normal field~$\mathcal{N}$, user-chosen parameters $d$, $s$, and in case of a surface with boundary, $\partial_{\max}$.
+If~$\mathcal{P}$ does not come with a normal field, the user has to estimate one, for instance, via~\cite{mitra2003estimating}.
+Furthermore, the user has to choose the implementation-related parameter~$w$ (Section~\ref{sec:WindowSize}).